SuperSonicSites/URIC/content/services.md

 # FAQ
 ## Question 1
 question1: "What time are you open?"
-answer1: "We are open 8am-4pm Monday to Friday.
+answer1: "We are open 8AM-5PM Monday to Friday, and 9AM-3PM on Saturdays.
+Closed on Sundays.
 Please leave a message if after hours and we will return your call."

 question2: "How much is soil/bark mulch?"
 answer2: "We sell top quality clean soil and bark mulch, it is currently $96.50/yard."